-Like Berlin in 1884-85, the BRICS 2013 Durban summit was expected to carve up Africa more efficiently, unburdened - now as then - by what would be derided as 'Western' concerns about democracy and human rights.
+Moreover, like the political carving of African in Berlin in 1884-85, the BRICS 2013 Durban summit had as its aim the continent's economic carve-up, unburdened - now as then - by what would be derided as 'Western' concerns about democracy and human rights, with 25 African heads of state present as collaborators.
 Reading between the lines, its resolutions would:

-- support favoured corporations' extraction and land-grab strategies; - worsen Africa's retail-driven deindustrialization (South Africa's Shoprite and Makro soon to be run by Walmart were already notorious in many capital cities for importing even simple products that could be supplied locally); - revive failed projects such as Nepad; and - confirm the financing of both land-grabbing and the extension of neo-colonial infrastructure through a new 'BRICS Development Bank' likely to be based just north of Johannesburg, where the Development Bank of Southern Africa already does so much damage following Washington's script.
+- support favoured corporations' extraction and land-grab strategies; - worsen Africa's retail-driven deindustrialization (South Africa's Shoprite and Makro soon to be run by Walmart were already notorious in many capital cities for importing even simple products that could be supplied locally); - revive failed projects such as Nepad; and - confirm the financing of both African land-grabbing and the extension of neo-colonial infrastructure through a new 'BRICS Development Bank', in spite of the damaging role of the Development Bank of Southern Africa in its immediate hinterland, following Washington's script.52

-In exchange for the Durban summit amplifying such destructive tendencies, Africa's elites invited to observe might have hoped to leverage greater power in world economic management via BRICS.
+In exchange for the Durban summit amplifying such destructive tendencies, Africa's elites might have hoped to leverage greater power in world economic management via BRICS.
 With Pretoria's finance minister Pravin Gordhan's regular critiques of the World Bank and IMF, there was certainly potential for BRICS to 'talk left' about the global-governance democracy deficit.
-Yet in the vote for Bank president in April 2012, for example, Gordhan's choice was Washington-Consensus ideologue Ngozi Okonjo-Iweala, the Nigerian finance minister who with IMF managing director Christine Lagarde catalyzed the Occupy movement's near revolution in January 2012 as a result of the removal of petrol subsidies.
+Yet in the vote for Bank president in April 2012, for example, Gordhan's choice was Washington-Consensus ideologue Ngozi Okonjo-Iweala, the Nigerian finance minister who with IMF managing director Christine Lagarde catalyzed the Occupy movement's near revolution in January 2012, as a result of the removal of petrol subsidies.
 Brasilia chose the moderate Keynesian economist Jose Antonio Ocampo and Moscow backed Washington's choice: Jim Yong Kim.
 This was a repeat of the prior year's fiasco over the race for IMF Managing Director, won by Lagarde - in spite of ongoing corruption investigations against her by French courts, in the wake of criminal charges against her predecessor (in both jobs) Dominique Strauss-Kahn - because BRICS was divided-and-conquered.
 The 'emerging' bloc appeared in both cases as incompetent, unable to even agree on a sole candidate, much less win their case in Washington.